jorge30fm/budget-tracker/README.md

 This app is for avid travelers who wants to track their withdrawals, and deposits with or without a data/internet connection so that their account balance is accurate when traveling.

+USER STORY:
+AS AN avid traveler
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

+GIVEN a budget tracker without an internet connection WHEN the user inputs an expense or deposit
+THEN they will receive a notification that they have added an expense or deposit WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

 ## Installation
 To install, download code from gitHub.
 In command line run 'npm init -y' & 'npm install' to initialize node and install required node packages.
+If Node is not installed in the computer, get the latest version of the app online.

 ## Usage